 \section{Abstract}

 Fixing software bugs is crucial yet demands significant resources from developers.
 Automated Program Repair (APR) is a promising solution to address this challenging task.
-The emergence of Large Language Models (LLMs) has opened a new era of LLM-based APR, substantially progressed the APR field further.
-However, conventional LLM-based Program Repair methods face significant challenges regarding memory inefficiency, hindering their scalability and effectiveness.
-This is largely due to the beam search utilized in the patch generation phase of LLM-based Program Repair, which often requires large beam sizes to search for more potentially good repair candidates.
+The emergence of Large Language Models (LLMs) has opened a new era of LLM-based APR, substantially advancing the APR field further.
+LLM-based APR methods face significant challenges regarding memory inefficiency, hindering their scalability and effectiveness.
+This is largely due to the beam search utilized in the patch generation phase of LLM-based APR, which requires large beam sizes to search for more potentially good repair candidates.

-In this paper, we first show that increases in beam size of even just small-sized LLM (1B-7B parameters) require an extensive GPU resource consumption, leading to up to 80\% of recurring crashes due to memory overloads in LLM-based APR.
-Seemingly simple solutions to reduce memory consumption are (1) to quantize LLM models, i.e., converting the weights of a LLM from high-precision values to lower-precision ones. and (2) to make beam search sequential, i.e., forwarding each beam through the model sequentially and then concatenate them back into a single model output.
+In this paper, we first show that increases in beam size, even for small-sized LLMs (1B-7B params), require extensive GPU usage, leading to up to 80\% of recurring crashes due to memory overloads in LLM-based APR.
+Seemingly simple solutions to reduce memory consumption are (1) to quantize LLM models, i.e., converting the weights of an LLM from high-precision values to lower-precision ones, and (2) to make beam search sequential, i.e., forwarding each beam through the model sequentially and then concatenating them back into a single output.
 However, we show that these approaches still do not work via both theoretical analysis and experiments.